pgruetter/sdl-docs/docs/getting-started/historical-data.md

 ## Goal

 Data generally can be split into two groups:
-- Master data: data about objects that evolve over time, e.g. an airport, a person, a product...
+- Master data:
+data about objects that evolve over time, e.g. an airport, a person, a product...
-- Transactional data: data about events that took place at a certain point in time, e.g. a flight, payment...
+- Transactional data:
+data about events that took place at a certain point in time, e.g. a flight, a payment...

-To keep historical data for these categories different strategies are applied:
+To keep historical data for both these categories, different strategies are applied:
-- **Master data** normally is **historized** - this means to track the evolution of objects over time by introducing a time dimension.
+- **Master data** is most often **historized** - this means tracking the evolution of objects over time by introducing a time dimension.
   Usually this is modelled with two additional attributes "valid_from" and "valid_to", where "valid_from" is an additional primary key column.
-- **transactional data** normally is **deduplicated**, as only the latest state of a specific event is of interest.
+- **Transactional data** is usually **deduplicated**, as only the latest state of a specific event is of interest.
 If an update for an event occurs, the previous information is discarded (or consolidated in special cases).
   Additional care must be taken to keep all historical events, even if they are no longer present in the source system.
-Often specific housekeeping rules are applied (e.g. retention period), either for legal or cost saving purpose.
+Often specific housekeeping rules are applied (e.g. retention period), either for legal or cost saving reasons.

 ## Requirements

 For Historization and Deduplication a data pipeline needs to read the state of the output DataObject, merge it with the new state of the input DataObject and write the result to the output DataObject.
 To read and write the same DataObject in the same SDL Action, this must be a transactional DataObject.
 It means the DataObject must implement the interface TransactionalSparkTableDataObject of SDL.
 Luckily in the previous chapter we already upgraded our data pipeline to use DeltaLakeTableDataObject, which is a TransactionalSparkTableDataObject.

-Further we need a key to identify records for a specific object in our data, so we can build the time dimension or deduplicate records of the same object:
+Further, we need a key to identify records for a specific object in our data, so we can build the time dimension or deduplicate records of the same object:
-- For airport masterdata (int_airports) the attribute "ident" clearly serves this purpose.
+- For airport masterdata (`int_airports`) the attribute "ident" clearly serves this purpose.
-- For departure data (int_departures) it gets more complicated to identify a flight.
-To simplify let's assume we're only interested in one flight per aircraft, departure airport and day.
+- For departure data (`int_departures`) it gets more complicated to identify a flight.
+To simplify, let's assume we're only interested in one flight per aircraft, departure airport and day.
-  The key would then be the attributes "icao24", "estdepartureairport", and trunc_date
+  The key would then be the attributes `icao24`, `estdepartureairport` and `trunc_date`.

 ## Historization of airport data

 To historize airport master data, we have to adapt our configuration as follows:

-Add primary key to table definition of int-airports:
+Add a primary key to the table definition of `int-airports`:

     table {
       db = "default"